Lectures on singular stochastic PDEs: The paracontrolled PAM

 for any $t > 0$ almost surely if $\eta$ is the space white noise.
-Note also that the problematic term $| \partial_x X |^2$ is exactly the correction term appearing in the analysis of the linear homogenization problem above.
+Note also that the problematic term $| \partial_x X |^2$ is exactly the correction term appearing in the analysis of the linear homogenization problem in Section~\ref{sec:homogenization}.

 \